Hypertropia: Causes

 Sudden onset hypertropia in a middle aged or elderly adult may be due to compression of the trochlear nerve and mass effect from a tumor, requiring urgent brain imaging using MRI to localise any space occupying lesion.
 It could also be due to infarction of blood vessels supplying the nerve, due to diabetes and atherosclerosis.
 In other instances it may be due to an abnormality of neuromuscular transmission, i.e., Myasthenia Gravis.

+Diagnosis

 Treatment

 In general, strabismus can be approached and treated with a variety of procedures.
 Depending on the individual case, treatment options include: